 Carolyn Moon is a member of Gwynedd Monthly Meeting (Philadelphia Yearly Meeting) and has facilitated Contemplative Retreats with Linda Chidsey for many years.

-Resilience, Courage and Hope; Sacred Whispers of the Quiet Heart - A Contemplative Retreat in the Manner of Friends at the Weber Retreat and Conference Center, Adrian, Michigan has been rescheduled for later in 2021, due to the coronavirus.
-Please check back for more information.
+Resilience, Courage and Hope; Sacred Whispers of the Quiet Heart – A Contemplative Retreat in the Manner of Friends at the Weber Retreat and Conference Center, Adrian, Michigan will hopefully take place in the summer or fall of 2023.